 Types of Student Loan Forgiveness Programs

 Teacher Loan Forgiveness: You can pursue the teacher loan forgiveness program if take up a job as a teacher in certain specified schools.
 These schools are typically low-income schools.
 The second requirements is that you must have worked in such schools for a minimum of five consecutive years on a full-time basis.
 If you fulfill these criteria, about $17,500 of your student loan amount will be forgiven.
-The loans that can qualify for this program include federal Stafford loans, direct unsubsidized loans and direct subsidized loans.
-As the amount forgiven is only a small fraction of the total loan amount, most graduates do not find the terms of this forgiveness program attractive enough and generally do not look into this program unless they are truly interested in pursuing a career as a teaching.
+The loans that can qualify for this program include federal Stafford loans, direct unsubsidized loans, and direct subsidized loans.
+As the amount forgiven is only a small fraction of the total loan amount, most graduates do not find the terms of this forgiveness program attractive enough.
+They generally do not look into this program unless they are truly interested in pursuing a career as a teacher.

 Public Service Loan Forgiveness: In this student loan forgiveness program, you have to work full-time for a qualified employer.
 According to the terms of this program, the emphasis lies more on your employer rather than the job position itself.
 The employer must be a government agency or a nonprofit organization.
 Initially, you would have to make 120 consecutive payments over a decade to show that you have been making an effort to clear your student loan debts.
 After you’ve made the 120th payment, you can apply for your student loan to be forgiven.

 Pros and Cons of Student Loan Forgiveness Programs